Property Disclosure Statement Template, Free Download 2026

 You are aware of latent defects (hidden problems not visible during a normal inspection) such as a history of water intrusion, foundation issues, mold, termite damage, or boundary disputes that must be disclosed to avoid fraud or misrepresentation claims after the sale.

-The buyer has submitted questions about the property's history, including prior insurance claims, flooding events, deaths on the property, or neighbor disputes, and you need a comprehensive disclosure document that addresses these inquiries systematically.
+The buyer has submitted questions about the property's history, including prior insurance claims, flooding events, deaths on the property, or neighbor disputes, and you need a detailed disclosure document that addresses these inquiries systematically.

 You are conducting an as-is sale and need to understand that even in as-is transactions, most states still require disclosure of known material defects, and the caveat emptor doctrine has been largely replaced by statutory disclosure obligations.